aquaULB/solving_pde_mooc/notebooks/02_TimeIntegration/02_02_RungeKutta.md

          & = y^n + dt y^{'n} + \frac{dt^2}{2}y^{''n} + O(dt^3), \label{TaylorRK2}
 \end{align}

 where we have used the property: $y''=\partial_t f + f\partial_y f$.
-Eq. \ref{TaylorRK2} proves that the two-stage Runge-Kutta method is third order for one time step and, as a consequence, it is expected to be second-order accurate for a complete time interval (we leave it as an exercise to show that this two stage Runge-Kutta scheme does not match further the Taylor expansion of $y^{n+1}$, and is, therefore, not of higher-order accuracy).
+Eq. \ref{TaylorRK2} proves that the two-stage Runge-Kutta method is of third order for one time step and, as a consequence, it is expected to be second-order accurate for a complete time interval (we leave it as an exercise to show that this two stage Runge-Kutta scheme does not match further the Taylor expansion of $y^{n+1}$, and is, therefore, not of higher-order accuracy).

 ### Numerical stability of a two-stage Runge-Kutta scheme